openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `response_mode`:
 : OPTIONAL.
 Defined in [@!OAuth.Responses].
 This parameter is used (through the new response mode `direct_post`) to ask the Wallet to send the response to the Verifier via an HTTPS connection (see (#response_mode_post) for more details).
 It is also used to request signing and encrypting (see (#jarm) for more details).
 If the parameter is not present, the default value is `fragment`.

-The three ways to request Credential presentation are mutually exclusive.
-A request MUST NOT contain more than one of `presentation_definition`, `presentation_definition_uri`, or a `scope` value representing a Presentation Definition.
-The Wallet MUST refuse any request violating this requirement.

 This is an example Authorization Request:

 ```